OpenST/ost-wallet-sdk-ios/documentation/OstWalletUI.md

 ### Scan QR-Code To Execute Transaction

-This workflow can be used to execute transaction via device by scanning device QR-Code.
+This workflow can be used to execute transaction.

 QR-Code Sample:
 ```json